Plan Review Checklist for Design of Donated Projects

 - Show water lines, sizes, and fittings; reference Water Distribution Sheet number for detailed labeling

 - Sewer lines that terminate at a proposed subdivision entrance must be designed at an acceptable vertical and horizontal location to allow future street main extensions along the existing road.
-The terminal manhole shall be located on the shoulder of the road if subject to future extension.
+The terminal manhole shall be located on the shoulder of the road is subject to future extension.

-- Clearly indicate any planned/future community pool site; the lateral that serves the pool must be 4-inch diameter only.
+- Clearly, indicate any planned/future community pool site; the lateral that serves the pool must be 4-inch diameter only.
 A separate lateral for other pool/clubhouse facilities may be larger than 4-inch if necessary

-- If sewer is inside NCDOT R/W the proposed sewer cannot be more than 10' deep without getting an active shoring detail from a Geotechnical Engineer.
+- If the sewer is inside NCDOT R/W the proposed sewer cannot be more than 10' deep without getting an active shoring detail from a Geotechnical Engineer.
 This will only be approved on a case by case basis.
 In general, if a sewer manhole is 10' deep it must be a minimum of 15' off edge of pavement due to the states' 1:1 + 5' rule.
 Manholes are not to be placed in ditch lines or side of ditch lines and near culverts.
 To get an encroachment from NCDOT please send the following:

 - Encroachment map on legal size sheet